dydxprotocol/v4-documentation/pages/testnets/starting_the_network.md

 **Note** that grpc can be also be configured via start flags.
 Be careful not to change the default settings with either of the following flags: `--grpc.enable`, `--grpc.address`.

-## Ethereum RPC Endpoint

-For the chain to process bridge transactions from Ethereum, Ethereum testnet, or other chain that supports the `eth_getLogs` RPC method, the bridge daemon queries an RPC endpoint for logs emitted by the bridge contract.
-By default, a node will use a public testnet endpoint that may have rate-limiting, low reliability, or other restricted functionality.

-For your node to successfully ingest bridge transactions from the relevant blockchain, you are required to specify your own private RPC endpoint with flag `--bridge-daemon-eth-rpc-endpoint <YOUR_PRIVATE_RPC_ENDPOINT>` in the command you run when starting the node.

-💡IMPORTANT💡:The RPC endpoint you choose *MUST* satisfy the following requirements
-* supports `eth_chainId` method
-* supports `eth_getLogs` method
-    * supports `"finalized"` as an input to `toBlock` parameter (for example Alchemy supports this while Blast doesn't)

 ## Starting the Node

 💡💡💡The testnet genesis is **17:00 UTC (13:00 ET), Tuesday 10/17/2023.** Please complete the following instructions by this time.💡💡💡